asteinkrauss/7900Group2/README.md

 # 7900Group2
 dataset of median income of Americans and fruit and vegetables from 2013, 2016, 2020

+#Define the research question
+#Define decision maker and the decision to be made
+#Provide a short description of the nature of the provided data set and explain how these characteristics affect your analysis methodology.

 Fruit Prices 2013.csv ------- Fruit Prices 2016.csv   -------   Fruit Prices 2020.csv

 Vegetable Prices 2013.csv ------- Vegetable Prices 2016.csv ------- Vegetable Prices 2020.csv